arekstryjski/arekstryjski.github.io/arek/sailing-cv.md

 sailing experience
 ------------------
-* nautical miles: 11536 - 9230 as skipper
+* nautical miles: 11575 - 9269 as skipper
-* days at sea: 256 - 209 as skipper
+* days at sea: 258 - 211 as skipper
 * sailing areas: Arctic, North Atlantic, Bay of Biscay, Norwegian Sea, North Sea, Irish and Celtic Seas, English Channel, Mediterranean

-*2007 - current*: Working as skipper for JoinUs.pl on vacation cruises with people of various experience, including kids and complete beginners.
+*2007 - current*: Working as skipper for *JoinUs.eu* on vacation cruises with people of various experience, including kids and complete beginners.
-*2014 - current*: Co-organizing and skippering weekend sailing trips in UK for SetSail sailing club with people of various experience.
+*2014 - current*: One of directors of *SetSail* sailing club.
+Co-organizing and skippering weekend sailing trips in UK with people of various experience.
 *In 2015* during the sailing trip in Svalbard I skippered we reached latitude 81°N.

 For more details see my [logbook](http://stryjski.net/arek/logbook.html).